riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - **Use enough memory**

-  The 32-bit version of Excel is capable of using up to 2 GB of RAM.
+  The 32-bit version of Excel can use up to 2 GB of RAM.
 However, the computer that is running Excel also requires memory resources.
 Therefore, if you only have 2 GB of RAM on your computer, Excel cannot take advantage of the full 2 GB because a portion of the memory is allocated to the operating system and other programs that are running.
 To optimize the performance of Excel on a 32-bit computer, we recommend that the computer have at least 3 GB of RAM.

   The 64-bit version of Excel does not have a 2 GB limit.
 For more information, see the "Large data sets and the 64-bit version of Excel" section in [Excel performance: Performance and limit improvements](excel-performance-and-limit-improvements.md).